Sessions

 Saturday, February 11th 2012 11:50 CET; duration: 00:25h

+W3C created a small Task Force to look at convergence paths between XML and HTML.
+One of the notions that it discussed was that the two technologies could perhaps not be aligned, but that they could cross-pollinate.
 This talk will look at ways for this to happen.
 Can we use CSS Selectors in XPointer?
 Can we build something like XSLT using CSS + JavaScript and another syntax?
 Does HTML actually have some interesting approaches to distributed extensibility?
-Should SVG be in the HTML namespace and has it suffered from changing its syntax?
+Should SVG be in the HTML namespace and has it suffered from changing its syntax? |

-Norman Walsh is a Lead Engineer at MarkLogic Corporation where he works with the Application Services team.
+Norman Walsh Norman Walsh is a Lead Engineer at MarkLogic Corporation where he works with the Application Services team.
 Norm is also an active participant in a number of standards efforts worldwide: he is chair of the XML Processing Model Working Group at the W3C where he is also co-chair of the XML Core Working Group.
-At OASIS, he is chair of the DocBook Technical Committee.
+At OASIS, he is chair of the DocBook Technical Committee. |

-Robin has spent the better part of this decade working on standards for a variety of Web and XML technologies, mostly within the W3C.
+Robin Berjon Robin has spent the better part of this decade working on standards for a variety of Web and XML technologies, mostly within the W3C.
 He has served as author or editor for more than a dozen W3C standards, has chaired multiple groups working on XML optimisation and Web APIs, and has recently been elected to the TAG.
 He also hacks on Javascript stuff a lot.
-In his copious spare time he reads, writes, and gets bitten by his cat.
+In his copious spare time he reads, writes, and gets bitten by his cat. |

 What XML can learn from HTML; also known as XML5